██████╗ ███████╗███████╗██████╗ ███████╗███████╗████████╗ ███████╗██╗ ██╗██╗ ██╗

 Thor's Helmet

-DIST: 12,000 LYCONST: CANIS MAJORPALETTE: HSO
+DIST: 12,000 LYCONST: CANIS MAJORPALETTE: HOO

 NGC 2359, named for its distinctive winged bubble structure, is a Wolf-Rayet bubble nebula approximately 12,000 light-years away in Canis Major.
 Unlike most emission nebulae powered by clusters of hot stars, this one is driven almost entirely by a single extraordinary object: Wolf-Rayet star HD 56925 — one of the rarest stellar types in the galaxy.
 Wolf-Rayet stars have blown away their outer hydrogen envelopes entirely, exposing the hot helium-burning cores beneath.

 HD 56925 has a surface temperature exceeding 50,000 Kelvin and drives a stellar wind at up to 1,800 km/s, carrying away mass at millions of times the solar wind rate.
 This ferocious wind has excavated and shaped the bubble over thousands of years.
 The "wings" of the helmet form where the bubble interacts asymmetrically with denser surrounding material.
-The HSO palette renders the oxygen-III-rich central bubble in luminous teal-white, while surrounding hydrogen and sulphur emission forms delicate pink-red wisps.
+The HOO palette renders the oxygen-III-rich central bubble in luminous teal-white, while surrounding hydrogen emission forms delicate pink-red wisps.

 Dark Tower of Scorpius